-- 2.9 The IASB Conceptual Framework for Financial Reporting sets out the principles that should underlie general purpose financial statements, the objective of which is to provide information about the financial position, performance and changes in financial position.
-Presentation should meet the 'common needs of most users'. - 2.10 This manual follows IFRS, as adopted by the EU, to the extent that it is relevant and appropriate to the DHSC Group: - IFRS Standards issued by the International Accounting Standards Board (IASB) - International Accounting Standards (IASs) issued by the predecessor International Accounting Standards Committee (IASC) and subsequently adopted by the IASB - Interpretations issued by the IFRS Interpretations Committee (IFRS IC, previously IFRIC) - Interpretations issued by the predecessor Standing Interpretations Committee (SIC) and subsequently adopted by IFRIC - the Conceptual Framework for Financial Reporting issued by the IASB.
-Practitioners should note that a revised Conceptual Framework applies from the 2020-21 financial year.
-Revised references to the Framework across the standards are effective from the 2020-21.
+- 2.14 The IASB Conceptual Framework for Financial Reporting sets out the principles that should underlie general purpose financial statements, the objective of which is to provide information about the financial position, performance and changes in financial position. - 2.15 Presentation should meet the 'common needs of most users'. - 2.16 This manual follows IFRS, as adopted by the UK, to the extent that it is relevant and appropriate to the DHSC Group: - IFRS Standards issued by the International Accounting Standards Board (IASB) - International Accounting Standards (IASs) issued by the predecessor International Accounting Standards Committee (IASC) and subsequently adopted by the IASB - Interpretations issued by the IFRS Interpretations Committee (IFRS IC, previously IFRIC) - Interpretations issued by the predecessor Standing Interpretations Committee (SIC) and subsequently adopted by IFRIC - the Conceptual Framework for Financial Reporting issued by the IASB.

-EU-adopted IFRS
+UK-adopted IFRS

-- 2.11 EU-listed companies that prepare group accounts are required to do so in accordance with IFRS as adopted by the EU rather than IFRS as published by the IASB.
-The adoption process sometimes creates a delay between the IASB or IFRS IC issuing a pronouncement and its subsequent EU adoption, during which time companies cannot early-adopt the new, or amended, requirements. - 2.12 HM Treasury's approach in the FReM is to apply EU-adopted IFRS with some adaptations and interpretations.
-DHSC group bodies must apply IFRS as adopted by HM Treasury in the FReM (see Chapter 4 Annex 1: IFRS Standards and applicability to the DHSC group), except where additional departures and interpretations have been agreed by DHSC (see Chapter 4 Annex 3: Departures from the FReM).
+- 2.17 Listed companies that prepare group accounts are required to do so in accordance with IFRS as adopted by the UK rather than IFRS as published by the IASB. - 2.18 The adoption process sometimes creates a delay between the IASB or IFRS IC issuing a pronouncement and its subsequent UK adoption, during which time companies cannot early-adopt the new, or amended, requirements.

+- 2.19 HM Treasury's approach in the FReM is to apply UK-adopted IFRS with some adaptations and interpretations. - 2.20 DHSC group bodies must apply IFRS as adopted by HM Treasury in the FReM (see Chapter 4 Annex 1: IFRS Standards and applicability to the DHSC group), except where additional departures and interpretations have been agreed by DHSC (see Chapter 4 Annex 3: Departures from the FReM).